featured image ornaments

 In full disclosure, because I’m a blogger and love the Christmas season, beginning to decorate early during this festive period makes me happy and excited.
 So there’s no unhappiness about pulling my holiday decorations out early.

-This gives me extra time to enjoy the Christmas season with friends and family.
-I enjoy having the smells, sights, and sounds in our home very early.
-Get to the stores such as Home Goods, Michaels, and Jo Ann early for wrapping.
+Get to the stores such as Home Goods, Michaels, and Jo Ann early for wrapping paper and holiday cards.
 Or how about purchasing brown biodegradable paper and adding pretty ribbons?

 CLOSE-UP-OF-RIBBON-AND-OLD-ORNAMENTS